 This is optional, totally optional.
-But if you can arrange some prints and stick those to your notebook - you'll be so much better in revision.
+But if you can arrange some prints and stick them to your notebook - you'll be so much better at revision.
 Using printers you can take printouts of diagrams/shapes that you'll never be able to draw by hand (and neither the exams will require you to).
-Such can help you clear your concept about a topic, like how does a compound looks, how a molecule is really structured etc.
+Such can help you clear your concept about a topic, like how a compound looks, how a molecule is really structured etc.

-First of all - consider this article as a suggestion but not an opinion.
+First of all - consider this article as a suggestion but not an opinion while making your own chemistry notes.
 But you will find people telling you how to revise this and that etcetera.
 Basically, it's very important to understand that everyone has their own way of studying.
-Try to stick around that.
+Try to stick around with that.
 Avoid opinions and don't change your roots.
 Your notebook should be written in a monotonic way.
 You will be needing opinions and all in your chemistry projects but never in the note-making process.
-You can also find more information about chemistry projects at Assignment.Essayshark.

 Don't go for too many books.
 It's recommended to buy only a single book for a subject - generally the one recommended by your class teacher.
 Too many books can mess up your memorizing process and violate the instructions provided by your teacher.
 If you want to add another one to your bag, lookout for some good reference books.

-When I told “Your notebook should be written in a monotonic way." - I meant not only the style it's being written - but also considered the flow of writing.
-If you will give too much of time gaps between pages - your writing will worsen and instead of creating a perfect notebook, you may end up with a load of crap.
+When I say, "Your notebook should be written in a monotonic way." - I mean not only the style it's being written - but also considered the flow of writing.
+If you give too much of time gaps between pages - your writing will worsen and instead of creating a perfect notebook, you may end up with a load of crap.
 Continuity is important and you should try to complete your notes on time - as much as possible.